 Seattle Travel Guide

-The weather may not always be the best, but a holiday in Seattle is just as good indoors as out, with a host of activity options on the menu all year round, from ballet to boating.
-This watery city points its landmark Space Needle at the stars but is firmly anchored in its lakeland setting which provides plenty of waterfront attractions to complement its trendy high-rise profile.
+The weather may not always be the best, but a holiday in Seattle is just as good indoors as out, with a host of activities on the menu all year round, from ballet to boating.
+This watery city points its landmark Space Needle at the stars, but is firmly anchored in its lakeland setting which provides plenty of waterfront attractions to complement its trendy high-rise profile.

 Outdoorsy sophisticates with a taste for the good things in life will enjoy soaking up the atmosphere of this gleaming city on a holiday in Seattle.